 My other favorite indoor grill is the Oster® Titanium Infused DuraCeramic™ Reversible Grill/Griddle.
 I got this grill because the surface is larger and I needed a larger flat surface for a recipe that I’m testing for a Dominican burger called “Chimichurri.”
 I hope I can get the recipe right before the summer ends so that I can share it with you.
 Either way, Geoffrey doesn’t mind all my practice sessions.
 For him, the more mistakes the better 😉

 When planning for this grilled summer vegetables recipe, I decided to use one of the half jars that I had in the refrigerator.
 I knew I wanted to make a vinaigrette that would complement the flavor of each of the vegetables.
-My options were between Kalamata Olive & Oregano Spread and Chile Red Pepper Tapenade.
-I decided to use the Kalamata Olive Spread because the Mediterranean flavor matches perfectly with the eggplant, zucchini, red onion, yellow squash, yellow beets and the corn.
+I decided to use the Kalamata Olive & Oregano Spread (which is available for purchase in our online shop) because the Mediterranean flavor matches perfectly with the eggplant, zucchini, red onion, yellow squash, yellow beets and the corn.
 I have used the chile red pepper tapenade for other recipes that you can enjoy here like a Hearty Vegetable Soup and Southwestern Chicken Wraps.
 Another recipe that I cooked with the black olive tapenade, similar to the Kalamata Olive & Oregano Spread, was the Fresh Stuffed Squash Blossoms with Burrata & Black Olive Tapenade.

 The inspiration for this grilled summer vegetables recipe came from all the fresh produce that I found in my local farmer’s market, and of course the leftover jar of Kalamata Olive & Oregano Spread in the refrigerator.
 As you know, my expertise is to use and repurpose leftover ingredients or jars left in my pantry or fridge.
 I always have several opened jars in my refrigerator because I’m testing new products or recipes every day.
 Having tasty products around the house is a good perk of having your own gourmet food store?.